Published on May 3, 2022

-Peripheral neuropathy is such a difficult condition to address that standard treatments often fail at providing pain relief caused by nerve damage.
-Whether caused by diabetes, chemotherapy, or other factors, many neuropathy sufferers turn to alternative pain management methods.
+Peripheral neuropathy is such a complex condition to address that standard treatments often fail at providing pain relief caused by nerve damage.
+Many neuropathy sufferers turn to alternative pain management methods, whether caused by diabetes, chemotherapy, or other factors.

 Vibration therapy is one of them.
 While scientific research is still limited about the effects of vibration on neuropathy foot pain, advocates claim its numerous benefits.

-Vibration was first used with a therapeutic purpose in 1867, by a Russian physician named Gustar Zander.
-Today, the use of vibration is quite common in modern medicine and helps relieve numerous conditions and health issues.
+The vibration was first used for a therapeutic purpose in 1867 by a Swedish physician and orthopedist named Gustav Zander.
+Vibration is quite common in modern medicine and helps relieve numerous conditions and health issues.

-There are several types of vibration therapies and each serves different purposes including fitness training, chronic pain relief, weight loss, osteoporosis treatment, blood circulation issues, and others.
+Several vibration therapies serve different purposes, including fitness training, chronic pain relief, weight loss, osteoporosis treatment, blood circulation issues, and others.

 The benefits vary depending on the types of vibration therapy.
 The results are not the same whether you receive whole-body vertical vibrations or localized oscillating ones on your foot.
-Before starting vibration therapy for neuropathy, you must be aware of a few technical terms.
+Before starting vibration therapy for neuropathy, you must know a few technical terms.

 Related article: The Best Foot Massagers for Neuropathy & Diabetic Foot Pain